creold/illustrator-scripts/md/Item.md

 Batch tracing of selected placed and embedded images in a document or all images from a user-selected folder.
 The native menu `Object → Image Trace → Make` is available for one selected image.
 Recording the action will not help, because the trace preset are not saved in it.
 In Adobe Bridge, only the image folder can be traced: `Tools → Illustrator → Image Trace`.

+Tweaks in the script code:

+* `CFG.extList` — a list of extensions to be processed from the folder.
+You can add your own or remove some to skip the script;
+* `CFG.isReverse` — reverse the order of the presets list (true), the user presets will be at the top.

 > [!IMPORTANT]
 > The speed of the script depends on the specifications of your PC, the tracing preset and the amount of images.

 > [!WARNING]
 Adobe scripts incorrectly apply the Colors value from custom presets, so the tracing result may not match the preset.
 The big difference is seen in CC 2023.
 Vote for a fix at [Uservoice](https://illustrator.uservoice.com/forums/908050-illustrator-desktop-sdk-scripting-issues/suggestions/46741876-tracing-bugs-in-scripts).

-Tweaks in the script code:

-* `CFG.extList` — a list of extensions to be processed from the folder.
-You can add your own or remove some to skip the script;
-* `CFG.isReverse` — reverse the order of the presets list (true), the user presets will be at the top.
+> [!NOTE]
+> Vote on [Uservoice](https://illustrator.uservoice.com/forums/333657/suggestions/47385983) to add this feature to Illustrator.

 ![BatchTrace](https://i.ibb.co/YkMGpS9/Batch-Trace.gif)